-- Sexual or physical abuse or the threat of such abuse. - Dating violence does not include acts covered under the definition of domestic violence. - 4.
-Domestic Violence, defined as:
+• Sexual or physical abuse or the threat of such abuse.

+• Dating violence does not include acts covered under the definition of domestic violence.

-Violence, on the basis of sex, committed by:
+4. Domestic Violence, defined as:

+A pattern of behavior involving the use or attempted use of physical, sexual, verbal, psychological, economic, or technological abuse, or any other coercive behavior committed, enabled, or solicited to gain or maintain power and control over a victim, by a person who is:

+• a current or former spouse or dating partner of the Complainant or other person similarly situated to a spouse of the victim, or

+• a person with whom the Complainant shares a child in common, or

+• a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or dating partner, or

+• an adult family member of, or paid or unpaid caregiver in an ongoing relationship of trust with, a complainant aged 50 or older or an adult complainant with disabilities, or

-- a current or former spouse or intimate partner of the Complainant, - a person with whom the Complainant shares a child in common, or - a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, of - a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of Pennsylvania or - any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of Pennsylvania
+• a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of Pennsylvania, or

+• any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of Pennsylvania
-To categorize an incident as Domestic Violence, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
-The people cohabitating must be current or former spouses or have an intimate relationship.